iprafols/SQUEzE/README.md

                                 'percentile'. (default: None)
 --lines LINES           Name of the pkl file containing the lines ratios to be
                                 computed. (default: None)
---svms SVMS          Name of the pkl file containing the lines to be used
+--cuts CUTS            Name of the pkl file containing the hard-core
-                                for each of the svm instances. (default: None) --try-lines [TRY_LINES [TRY_LINES ...]]
+                                cuts to be included in the model. (default: None) --svms SVMS          Name of the pkl file containing the lines to be used for each of the svm instances. (default: None) --try-lines [TRY_LINES [TRY_LINES ...]]